Madrisa Trail T54

 Beschreibung

-The start and finish are at the ARENA Klosters with a magnificent view of the Silvretta glacier and the surrounding mountain ranges.
-After a short warm-up run along the Landquart river, the route continues in constant ups and downs on a forest path towards Monbiel.
-Then the first longer ascent begins on field paths to the Alpenrösli mountain inn.
-This is followed by a technically demanding descent into Schlappintal, especially in wet conditions.
-After a short part on asphalt, you change to the other side of the valley and quickly gain height on a steep trail.
-Above the tree line you can enjoy the panorama of the surrounding mountains for the first time.
+The start and finish are located at Bahnhofplatz in the centre of Klosters.
+After a short warm-up jog along the Landquart river, the route goes up and down continuously on a forest path towards Monbiel.
+Then begins the first longer ascent on field paths to the Alpenrösli mountain inn.
+This is followed by a technically demanding descent to the Schlappin valley, especially when wet.
+After a short stretch on asphalt, you switch to the other side of the valley and quickly gain height on a steep hiking trail.
+Above the tree line, you can enjoy the panorama of the surrounding mountain scenery for the first time.

-More or less maintaining the altitude, you walk along the Prättigauer Höhenweg to the Saaser Alp from where you tackle the strenuous climb to the Jägglisch Horn.
-On the Jägglisch Horn you should pause briefly and enjoy the extensive view before setting off on the rapid descent to the Aschariner Alp.
-A steep ascent to Eggberg is followed by an equally steep descent to beautiful Gafia.
-On the outskirts of St. Antönien, the route turns into Alpelltitäli, where the longest and most strenuous climb to the St. Antönier Joch begins.
-From there, a demanding path leads along the ridge to the Gafier Joch.
-You only leave it for a short detour to Lake Gafier, which is so picturesquely situated that one or the other will surely want to take a longer break.
-But there is still a long way to go.
-From the Gafier Joch, a technical descent leads to the Gafier Platten, which look as if they were a glacier.
-You follow them to the Rätschenjoch and then you enter a huge karst area.
-The path is now very demanding, because there is a lot of loose debris on the rutted limestone rocks.
-But soon it is done and you reach the highest point, the Rätschenhorn.
+More or less holding the altitude, you follow the Prättigauer Höhenweg to the Saaser Alp, from where the strenuous ascent to Jägglisch Horn is tackled.
+At Jägglisch Horn, you should pause briefly and enjoy the extensive view before setting off on the rapid descent to the Aschariner Alp.
+After a steep climb to Eggberg, there is an equally steep descent to the beautiful Gafia.
+At the edge of St. Antönien village, the route turns into Alpelltitäli, where the longest and most exhausting ascent to St. Antönier Joch begins.
+From there, a challenging path follows the ridge to Gafier Joch.
+It is only left briefly for a short detour to Gafiersee, which lies so picturesque that some might want to take a longer break.
+But the path still has a long way to go.
+From Gafier Joch, a technical descent leads to the Gafier Platten, which look as if they were a glacier.
+You follow them to Rätschenjoch and then enter a huge karst area.
+The path is now very demanding because on the furrowed limestone rocks lies a lot of loose rubble.
+But soon it is done and you reach the highest point, Rätschenhorn.
 With its view, it is truly the highlight of the route!

-From here on it's all downhill, but the path over the Saaser Calanda to Saaser Alp, is very technical and demands everything from you.
-The last part of the descent back to Klosters also demands a lot from the braking muscles.
-From Klosters village, a flat path leads across the open meadows below Klosters to the ARENA Klosters, where the wonderful tour ends.
+From here, it only goes downhill, but the path over Saaser Calanda to Saaser Alp is very technical and demands everything from you.
+The last part of the descent back to Klosters also heavily taxes the braking muscles.
+From Klosters village, a flat path leads over the open meadows below Klosters to Bahnhofplatz, where the wonderful route ends.

 Geheimtipp

-The Erika mountain restaurant in Schlappin is an excellent place for a snack.
+The mountain restaurant Erika in Schlappin is excellent for a snack break.

 Ausrüstung

-In addition to good physical condition, basic equipment (emergency blanket, mobile phone, cash, rain jacket, drink flasks ect.) is recommended.
+In addition to good fitness, basic equipment (emergency blanket, mobile phone, cash, rain jacket, water bottles, etc.) is recommended.

 Wegbeschreibung

-Arena Klosters Platz - Monbiel - Schlappin - Saaser Alp - Jägglisch Horn - Aschariner Alp - Gafia - St. Antönier Joch - Gafjer Joch - Rätschenhorn Saaser Calanda - Madrisa Bergstation - Klosters Dorf - Arena Klosters
+Bahnhofplatz Klosters - Monbiel - Schlappin - Saaser Alp - Jägglisch Horn - Aschariner Alp - Gafia - St. Antönier Joch - Gafjer Joch - Rätschenhorn Saaser Calanda - Madrisa Mountain Station - Klosters Village - Bahnhofplatz Klosters

 Anfahrt